Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 - (optional) If the game added to the steam library, be sure to turn Steam Input off for the game.

-- Follow the guide below to set the controlls to follow the image below the guide.

 # Alternative user profile:
 [![PCGamingWiki](https://img.shields.io/badge/PCGamingWiki-File%20Page-0066cc?style=flat&logo=pcgamingwiki&logoColor=white)](https://community.pcgamingwiki.com/files/file/3729-chipxinput-102-dalmatians-controller-calibration-fix/)